 If you don’t have some basic level of financial reporting and data gathering at a minimum in your business, how do you know if you’re making money?
 How do you know if you’re profitable or not?

-You have a merchant account, you can take people’s credit cards, so are you tracking spending?
-You can’t just hand a shoebox full of receipts to a banker and say, “Can I have some money?”
+Moreover, you can’t just hand a shoebox full of receipts to a banker and say, “Can I have some money?”
+You need those financial reports.
+This gives you a level of credibility with your friendly banker.

 And if the answer to any or all of these questions is “no,” now is the time for some financial spring cleaning.
 Let’s get it done!